 Details are available in the Music Department or the Registrar's Office.
-Prerequisite: Consent of department.
-(1-3)
+Prerequisite: Consent of depart-

 MU 001.
 Piano Proficiency.
 Exit level proficiency examination.
 Requirement for all music majors.
 Prerequisite: MU 254 or equivalent experience.
 (0)

 MU 002.
 Sophomore Review.
 Mid-point level proficiency examination in music.
 For all music majors.
 Prerequisite: Consent of department.
 (0)